 Manual work is unnecessarily slow and error-prone.
 As machine learning and NLP evolves, more automated solutions are available for publishers to classify the news.

 From the 1960s to the 2010s, shallow learning dominated the text classification models, such as Naive Bayes(NB), and K-nearest neighbor(KNN).
 Features have to be defined by the data scientists and when this is done perfectly, the algorithm will help predict the categories of the news based on such features.

 Note: By Christopher Bishop, a feature is known as an individual measurable property or characteristic of a phenomenon being observed.

 Deep Learning Methods

-Since the 2010s, deep learning models have prevailed (such as CNN, GCN, ReNN) and they are now more widely applied to classify text in NLP applications than shallow learning models.
+Since the 2010s, deep learning models have prevailed (such as CNN, GCN, and ReNN) and they are now more widely applied to classify text in NLP applications than shallow learning models.

 Why is that?

-Deep learning models’ main distinguishing difference from that of shallow learning is those deep learning methods are capable of feature learning, deriving their features directly from data, while shallow learning relies on humans to define.
+Deep learning models’ main distinguishing difference from that shallow learning is those deep learning methods are capable of feature learning, deriving their features directly from data, while shallow learning relies on humans to define.

 Deep learning methods are not destined to outperform shallow learning models.
 You may choose a method that fits your datasets and this could depend on how you want the texts to be classified.

 Case study: Building a news aggregator from scratch